dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

         [0.1223, 0.0348, 0.7196, 0.9155]])
 ~~~

-Also we have Hadamard product with * and the dot product
+Also, we have Hadamard product with * and the dot product

 ~~~
 a = torch.Tensor([[1,2],[3,4]])